googleforgames/agones/site/content/en/docs/Reference/fleet.md

   # [Stage:Beta]
   # [FeatureFlag:CountsAndLists]
   # Which gameservers in the Fleet are most important to keep around - impacts scale down logic.
+  # Now in Beta, and enabled by default
   priorities:
     - type: Counter # Sort by a “Counter”
-      key: player # The name of the Counter.
+      key: rooms # The name of the Counter.
 No impact if no GameServer found.
-      order: Descending # Default is "Ascending" so smaller capacity will be removed first on down scaling.
+      order: Descending # Default is "Ascending" so smaller available capacity will be removed first on down scaling.
     - type: List # Sort by a “List”
-      key: room # The name of the List.
+      key: players # The name of the List.
 No impact if no GameServer found.
-      order: Ascending # Default is "Ascending" so smaller capacity will be removed first on down scaling.
+      order: Ascending # Default is "Ascending" so smaller available capacity will be removed first on down scaling.
   template:
     # GameServer metadata
     metadata: